 Champions Cup: Bristol Bears take on Clermont Auvergne, while Toulon host Sale Sharks

-PRO14 champions Leinster head to France to take on Montpellier, with the fly-half battle between Ross Byrne and Alex Lozowski key in that game; Toulon host Sale Sharks, who parted ways with coach Steve Diamond this week
+PRO14 champions Leinster head to France to take on Montpellier on Saturday, with the fly-half battle between Ross Byrne and Alex Lozowski key in that game; Toulon host Sale Sharks, who parted ways with coach Steve Diamond this week

 Bristol Bears and Clermont Auvergne get things underway in the Champions Cup on Saturday, while Toulon host Sale and Leinster travel to Montpellier...